lucas-labs/kurv/README.md

 ### To do list

-kurv is still under development.
+𝐤𝐮𝐫𝐯 is still under development.
 Here are some of the things I'm planning to add:

 - [ ] Simple password protection
 - [ ] Remotely manage eggs